andrewt3000/MachineLearning/transformer.md

 -  V = X $\bullet$ W<sub>V</sub>

 ### Multi-Head Attention
-The number of heads (h) is a hyperparater.
+The number of heads (h) is a hyperparameter.
 Intuitively, each head learns different relationships (syntax, long-range dependencies, semantics, etc.).
 In practice, each head has its own set of learnable projection matrices ($W_Q, W_K, W_V$).
 So multiple heads allows the model analyze many patterns in parallel.
 Heads are concatenated and combined into a single output.